List of Hungarian Nobel laureates

 The Nobel Prizes are five separate prizes that, according to Alfred Nobel's will of 1895, are awarded to "those who, during the preceding year, have conferred the greatest benefit to humankind."
 In 1968, a sixth prize, the Nobel Memorial Prize in Economic Sciences, was established.

 Hungarians have won 16 Nobel Prizes since 1905.
-Eight were born in Budapest.
 Following is a complete list of the Nobel laureates of Hungary, as recognised by the Hungarian Academy of Sciences.

 Laureates

 Hungarians have received Nobel Prizes in Physics, Chemistry, Physiology or Medicine, Literature, and Economics – in all fields except Peace.